crowbartools/MixrElixr/README.md

 >**Disclaimer**: MixrElixr is neither created nor endorsed by Mixer or Microsoft.
 It is created by the community for the community.

 ## How To Use
-1) Install the extension from the [Google Web Store](https://chrome.google.com/webstore/detail/mixrelixr/mmfbdcekojokeeonagpnlpoklelkcjon).
+1) Install the extension from the [Google Web Store](https://chrome.google.com/webstore/detail/mixrelixr/mmfbdcekojokeeonagpnlpoklelkcjon) or [Firefox Addon Store](https://addons.mozilla.org/en-US/firefox/addon/mixrelixr/).
 2) Change settings to your liking (click on the Elixr icon in the browser toolbar)
 3) Visit  [Mixer](http://mixer.com) and enjoy!